skyportal/skyportal/doc/migrations.md

 # Database migrations

-Upgrading a source install is more than applying migrations; see [Updating an existing checkout](setup) for the full sequence. `make db_migrate` applies pending migrations with `PYTHONPATH` and the config flag already set.
+Applying migrations is one step of upgrading an existing checkout; see [Updating an existing checkout](setup) for the others. `make db_migrate` applies pending migrations with `PYTHONPATH` and the config flag already set.

 ## Setting up